aripka-pivotal/fortune-teller/README.md

 **Provided Scripts**

-The root project contains provided scripts that can be used on Mac/Linux systems to create load on the UI app, and stop the fortune-service unexpectedly that will cause Pivotal Cloud Foundry to restart it.
+The root project contains provided scripts (see [scripts](/scripts) directory that can be used on Mac/Linux systems to create load on the UI app, and stop the fortune-service unexpectedly that will cause Pivotal Cloud Foundry to restart it.

 There is also a refresh script that will trigger a reload of the properties from the config server after a change to the properties in the git repo.
 (Note you will need to clone the provided git repo, or provide your with a ui.yml file.)